 Use the GoTo function to search for tables.
-On the Home ribbon, click on the dropdown arrow next to the Find button and select GoTo.
-Under Go to what, select Table.
+Click the dropdown arrow next to the Find button on the Home ribbon and select GoTo.
+Under Go to what, choose Table.
 Use the Next button to jump from table to table in your document.